Explore-EDSA-2020/Regression-Sendy-Logistics-Challenge/README.md

 git commit -m "comment on changes" git pull
 ```
-4. To push your changes to the online repo use: **NB** Task_Name is the your branch name.
+4. To push your changes to the online repo use:
+**NB** replace Task_Name with  the  branch name you created.
 ```git
 git push --set-upstream origin Task_Name
 ```

+5. If task is complete and you wish to merge the work to the **Dev** branch.
+create a pull request for review using the web-based github.

 **if you come across any dificulties, just create an issue and one of the team members will assist**